NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scene.widget_info/Workshop/Siggraph2022_Manipulator_Tools_Workshop.md

 >#### <b>Step 2.5: Check that the Widget is Working</b>

 Navigate to `Viewport` then select a `prim` in the hierarchy.

+A `prim` is short for primitive.
+The prim is the fundamental unit in Omniverse.
+Anything imported or created in a `USD`, Universal Scene Description, scene.
+This includes camera, sounds, lights, meshes, etc.

 You should see the following widget appear in the viewport above the `prim`:

 <br>